-The discussions of the federal tax consequences in the Prospectuses and this SAI are based on the Internal Revenue Code (the "Code") and the regulations issued under it, and court decisions and administrative interpretations as in effect on the date of this SAI.
+The discussions of the federal tax consequences in the Prospectuses and this SAI are based on the Code and the regulations issued under it, and court decisions and administrative interpretations as in effect on the date of this SAI.
 Future legislative or administrative changes or court decisions may significantly change the statements included herein, and any such changes or decisions may be retroactive.